michaelnisi/blake/README.md

 # Blake
 *Agnostic site bakery*

 [Blake](http://michaelnisi.github.com/blake/) is a small [Node.js](http://nodejs.org/) module that provides a simple, blog aware and view agnostic infrastructure to generate static websites.
 It makes very little assumptions and stays out of the way.
-Blake delegates the actual transformation, from input data to output artifact, to views written by you.
+To offer unrestricted choice of input formats and template languages Blake delegates the actual transformation, from input data to output artifact, to views written by you.
 It can be used from command-line or as library.

 ### Pronounciation
     /ˈbleɪk/ blayk